AlfredBr/codesiz/README.md

 ## Features
 - Recursively scans directories for files.
 - Configurable file extensions via an external JSON configuration.
-- Computes statistics such as total files, average lines, median lines, largest/smallest file size, and standard deviations.
+- Computes statistics such as total files, total lines, average lines, median lines, largest/smallest file size, and standard deviations.
-- Detailed output options:
+- Output options:
   - `-l` for detailed listing.
   - `-s` for sorted output (smallest to largest).
   - `-h` for a graphical histogram representation.
   - `-a` to analyze all files (not just those matching configured extensions).
-- Displays help information with the `-?` switch.
+  - `-?` help / usage information.

 ## Building